Thyssen/dotfiles/README.md

 My dotfiles
 ===
-Tries to be as lightweight as possible while still be very easy to setup and configure on any OS.
+Tries to be lightweight, while still be very easy to setup and configure on any OS.

   - anishathalye/dotbot as base installer.
   - sorin-ionescu/prezto to configure zsh.